ctoth/mechanoreceptor/README.md

 - Flexible input mapping system with context-based configurations
 - Combo detection for complex input sequences
 - Input buffering for timing-sensitive inputs
+- Throttling and debouncing for optimized performance
+- Gamepad vibration support for compatible devices
 - Easy integration with existing game engines and frameworks
 - Written in TypeScript for type safety and better developer experience